 - A completed funding form is required to secure your child’s place and confirmed start date with us.

 - Funded children will be entitled to introductory “settling in” sessions.
 For children who are purely funded and accessing a free place – introductory sessions will start from the date when we receive the funding, not prior to when we receive the funding.
 The first 2 weeks of funding will be used to ensure your child is settled into nursery.
 Their regular sessions will begin after the 2 week introductory period.

 - For places that utilise the extended funding (22 hours per week), as a proportion or total amount of a child’s total number of hours attended, a deposit will be required, as long with a completed funding form to secure your child’s place.
 The deposit will be returned once your child starts attending their regular sessions, if your childs booking is purely funded, if there is any additional fees on top of the 22 hours, the deposit will he held and used towards fees.

 - If your child becomes eligible for funding mid way though the academic year i.e. Spring term (January) Summer term (April) the number of hours we deliver may vary slightly as a result of how many hours the local authority provide funding for during the term.
 We will inform you of this in the information letter that we send out prior to claiming funding.

 The monthly invoices will show the total number of funded hours that have been claimed for your child during the month.
 There will be no monetary value assigned to the funded hours on the invoices as these are classed a funded hours and as such have no monetary value.

 The invoice will only show the balance due after the funded hours have been applied.
-Any hours that are purchased after funding has been deducted from your childs session will be charged at the corresponding hourly rates inline with our charging structure – £6 per hour.
+Any hours that are purchased after funding has been deducted from your childs session will be charged at a flat rate of £6 per hour.